barakeel/ramsey/README.md

 you will not get the same covers as in `gen.tar.gz` but it should be of similar quality.

+### Representations of graph numbers in the gen files (for information only)
+Each line of the `gen*` files consists of a generalization graph followed by a series of normalized graphs ,that are instantiations of the generalizations, together with the permutation that was applied to normalize them.
+After converting a graph number to base 3, the graph number always start with a 1.
+This leading digit should be ignored.
+For example the number 1020121 in base 3 represents the upper triangular matrix: x 0 2 0 x 1 2
+    x 1
+      x
+The number 1 represents a blue edge, the number 2 a red edge and the number 0 a grey edge.

 ### Enumeration of generalizations (2 hours)
 First, we enumerate of all the ramsey 4,4 graphs (R(4,4,k)) and all ramsey 3,5 graphs (R(3,5,k)) up to isomorphism.